blog

 Singles’ Day also expanded from a one-day shopping spree to two weeks full of shopping events.
 Revenue has continued to increase yearly, too.
 In 2021, Alibaba reported revenue across its platforms equal to $84.54 billion from the two-week Singles’ Day period.
 JD.com, another Chinese eCommerce giant, reported revenue of $54.6 billion, bringing the total to around $139 billion in sales.
 Despite the massive sales, however, growth was slower than years past.

 As the popularity of the event grew, more international brands began to participate.
-Companies including ASOS, Nike, Apple, Adidas, Brooks Brothers, and Estee Lauder have begun to offer Singles’ Day deals and promotions.
+Companies including ASOS, Nike, Apple, Adidas, Brooks Brothers, and Estée Lauder have begun to offer Singles’ Day deals and promotions.
 In addition, global celebrities have been called up to promote the sales.
 Celebs including Nicole Kidman, Taylor Swift, and Katy Perry have performed at Alibaba’s Singles’ Day events.
 Billie Eilish released a Singles’ Day capsule collection in collaboration with Urban Outfitters, and Kim Kardashian used the shopping holiday to promote her cosmetics line.

-Is Singles’ Day Coming to the USA?
+Is Singles’ Day coming to the USA?

 Despite the fact that Singles’ Day has gained traction with many international brands, it doesn’t seem to be making its way to the United States market just yet.